-To borrow books from the library, or to enter any buildings on campus, graduate students must have a WCU ID (identification) card.
-An ID card can be purchased for a fee at the SSI Office, Sykes Union Building or go to Ram Card.
+In order to borrow books from the library, graduate students must present their WCU ID (identification) card.
+An ID card can be purchased for a fee at the SSI Office, Sykes Union Building.
+(For further information on the cost and hours for pictures, contact SSI at 610-436-2955).